jcn363/MintMind/README.md

 ## Development Container

-This repository includes a Visual Studio Code Dev Containers / GitHub Codespaces development container.
+This repository includes a MintMind Dev Containers / GitHub Codespaces development container.

-- For [Dev Containers](https://aka.ms/vscode-remote/download/containers), use the **Dev Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O on macOS and Windows.
+- For [Dev Containers](https://code.visualstudio.com/docs/remote/containers), use the **Dev Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O on macOS and Windows.

   - If you already have MintMind and Docker installed, you can also click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/jcn363t/vscode) to get started.
 This will cause MintMind to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.